Cloud Agnostic CI/CD Pipeline and Environment

 Conclusion

 By adopting a cloud-agnostic approach, you can ensure that your infrastructure and CI/CD pipeline are flexible and adaptable to any cloud provider.
 This strategy avoids vendor lock-in, making it easier to scale and manage your environment efficiently.
-For more details on the CI/CD pipeline, check out the GitHub repository: KubernetesInfra/.jenkins.

 This approach provides a robust, scalable solution for managing deployments and infrastructure, offering peace of mind as you scale your operations across different cloud platforms.